Spisni, Giacomo

-Radiation-sensitive OXide semiconductor Field Effect Transistor (ROXFET): a novel thin-film device for real-time and remote ionizing radiation detection
+Radiation-sensitive OXide semiconductor Field Effect Transistor (ROXFET): a novel thin-film device for real-time and remote ionizing radiation detection.

 Documenti full-text disponibili: